xiaxii/Udergraduate_Final_Year_Project/README.md

 # Acdemic Requirements
 ## Scope of the project
 This is an individual substantial work of a real academic research carried out with my supervisor at Queen Mary University of London.
-It includes identifying something novel and getting results.
 **My project's scope: software and research.**

 ## Specification